The History of Uncle Milton and The Ant Farm

 On return from duty (Milt was sergeant of an engineering platoon that built bridges for Patton’s invading army through Germany), Milt and his brother-in-law Joe Cossman saw a baby boom on the horizon, so they decided to start a mail-order novelty company.
 Their first products included animal balloons, plastic shrunken heads and dwarf tree kits.
 Remember the “100 soldiers for a dollar” advertised on backs of comic books?
 That was Milt and Joe’s item.
 So were plastic rear view mirror shrunken heads and potato shooting “Spud Guns.”

 In 1952, the company moved to the West Coast, setting up offices in a converted two-story house on Sunset Boulevard in Hollywood.
 They were still churning out zany mail-order items when Milt hit on an idea.
 It was in 1956, during a Fourth of July family barbeque at Joe’s San Fernando Valley home, that Milt noticed a bunch of ants scurrying about between the cracks around the pool deck.
 He recalled his days as a kid watching ants for hours while on visits to his uncle’s farm just outside Pittsburgh.
 Munching on an over-charred burger, he asked Joe, “Why don’t we come out with some kind of observation toy so kids can watch ants at home?”
+This is how the idea for Uncle Milton Ant Farms got started.

 They immediately got to work on it.
 They tested the idea by putting a small ad in the Los Angeles Times mail order section for a home ant habitat.
 What they were offering was essentially an off-the-shelf clear plastic box, a bag of sand and a vial of live ants.
 A few days later they were swamped with orders.